9 Creative Table UI Design Tips

 Making table UI design interactive can greatly influence users’ efficiency and usability.

-Table UI design can be made more interactive by providing:
+Table UI design can be made more interactive by providing means to

 It is pretty important to maintain proper visual design and colour schemes throughout the application.